-Under 40 CFR Part 112, the Laboratory is required to have a Spill Prevention, Control and Countermeasure (SPCC) Plan as the Laboratory's storage (2,900 gallons) exceeds the 1,320 gallon storage capacity threshold for oil storage.
+Under 40 CFR Part 112, the Laboratory is required to have a Spill Prevention, Control and Countermeasure (SPCC) Plan as the Laboratory's storage (2,804 gallons) exceeds the 1,320 gallon storage capacity threshold for oil storage.
 The Laboratory's Plan is part of Iowa State University's overall Plan.
 The SPCC Plan documents how the Laboratory prevents potential oil spills/releases from entering navigable waters and the environment.
 Preventions include, but are not limited to, monthly inspections of qualified oil filled equipment and training to applicable employees.
+One aboveground, 1,000 gallon, double walled diesel tank with interstitial leak detection is in place for two backup generators.
+The backup generator at the Sensitive Instrument Facility (SIF) has a 90 gallon double walled fuel tank.
+There were no problems associated with the tanks in 2015.